Native American Indian Spa Treatments

 White Sage

-This sage is used just like desert sage, but many people prefer White Sage because of the sweeter aroma it gives off.
+This sage is used just like desert sage, but many prefer White Sage because of its sweet aroma.

 Yerba Santa